USS Pigeon (ASR-6): 1941

 In November 1941, the 4th Marines evacuated Shanghai and ships of the Yangtze River Patrol were withdrawn from China.
 Pigeon was one of the ships ordered to escort the American gunboats from Chinese waters.
-She departed Cavite for Formosa Straits 28–29 November 1941.
+She departed for Cavite from Formosa Straits 28–29 November 1941.

 Pigeon rendezvoused near midnight of 30 November-1 December 1941 with the gunboats Luzon and Oahu (flagship) and minesweeper Finch.
 A Japanese seaplane circled the formation on the morning of 1 December 1941.
 For about eight hours, beginning at noon, seven Japanese warships encircled the American gunboats.
 One transport—loaded with troops (apparently bound for the Malayan expedition)—held gunnery exercises on the gunboat formation.
 The episode ended about 19:00 when a Japanese transport hoisted an International signal translated: "Enemy escaping on course 180."
 On 4 December, Pigeon sighted Corregidor Light and the convoy entered Manila Bay.

 On receiving word of the attack on Pearl Harbor, Lt.
 Comdr.
 Richard E. Hawes immediately prepared to get Pigeon underway and stood by to evacuate the Cavite Navy Yard.
 While waiting for the enemy to appear, he crammed the ship with stores and salvage and repair supplies and equipment.

 "Spittin’ Dick" Hawes had already become a legend among submariners.
 He had a reputation of superb loyalty to subordinates and was known for his ingenuity with men and the materials at hand.
 A special act of Congress elevated him to officer rank on 18 February 1929 in recognition of his salvage feats on submarines S-51 and S-4.
-He had entered the Navy as a Fireman in 1917 and had earned the Navy Cross for distinguished service in salvaging S-51 in 1925–1926.
+He had entered the Navy as a Fireman in 1917 and had earned the Navy Cross for distinguished service in salvaging submarine S-51 in 1925–1926.
 He later served in several "S-boats", at the New London Submarine Base, became a Master Diver, then joined the staff of SubDiv 4.
-He commanded submarine salvage ship Falcon from 1935–1938, served as Officer in Command of the Submarine Escape Training Tank at the Submarine Base in Hawaii, then took command of Pigeon on 12 February 1940.
+He commanded submarine salvage ship Falcon from 1935 to 1938, served as Officer in Command of the Submarine Escape Training Tank at the Submarine Base in Hawaii, then took command of Pigeon on 12 February 1940.